Minnesota Permit To Purchase

-Minnesota Permit To Purchase–St. Charles residents looking to obtain a firearm may fill out the Minnesota Permit to Purchase form and submit it to the St. Charles Police Department for processing.
-Feel free to fill out the form, print and bring to City Police Department during regular business hours.
-Processing may take 7-14 business days and you will be contacted once the permit is ready for pickup.
-Minnesota Permit to Purchase Form
+St. Charles residents looking to obtain a firearm may fill out the Minnesota Permit to Purchase form and submit it to the St. Charles Police Department for processing.
+Feel free to fill out the form, print, date/sign, and bring to the Police Department during regular business hours.
+Please allow up to 7 calendar days for processing.
+You will be contacted once the permit is ready for pickup.
+BE ADVISED:

 - If you reside outside of St. Charles’ city limits, you must submit your application to the Winona County Sheriff’s Office.
 We won’t be able to process your application.

 - The St. Charles Police Department does not process any Permit to Carry applications.
 Permit to Carry applications are only processed by the Winona County Sheriff’s Office.

 - Please ensure to sign and date all the required fields on the application.
 Failure to do so may result in delays in processing your application.